-In 2016 the U.S. unemployment rate dropped below 5% for the first time in ten years, real incomes rose slightly for the first time in decades, and social impact investing finally entered the mainstream.
+In the last few years, the U.S. unemployment rate dropped below 4% for the first time in a generation and social impact investing finally entered the mainstream.
 Yet almost half of American workers are stuck in low-wage jobs with little opportunity for advancement, the number of small businesses is at an all-time low, and race and where you’re born remain some of the biggest factors influencing financial success in life.
+If you take inflation into account, working people haven’t seen their wages raise in a decade.
 It’s a tale of two Americas, where far too many workers and communities are being left behind.

 We’ve historically focused on supporting small businesses and investors to create jobs in underserved communities — but creating jobs is no longer enough to address rising inequality.
 As an impact investor, we realized we had to ensure our capital was first and foremost creating good jobs with living wages and benefits – so in 2016 we made an organization-wide commitment to support the creation of quality jobs both in our own work with small businesses and with the broader social sector.
 Our vision is to create stronger communities from the bottom up through making quality job creation the new norm.